AkshitTayade/Yoga-Postures-Classifier/README.md

 ### 2. Dataset Preparation
  Collect all your images into two folders - Train & Test.

- Then iterate over all images and convert each image to its equivalent csv input as shown in this [code]()
+ Then iterate over all images and convert each image to its equivalent csv input as shown in this [code](https://github.com/AkshitTayade/Yoga-Postures-Classifier/blob/main/1_DataPreparation.ipynb)

  ### 3. Model Making
  After trying lot of ML models, SVM gave the highest accuracy (96%) on Test folder.
-Model was made using Hyper parameter tunning using GridSearch. [code]()
+Model was made using Hyper parameter tunning using GridSearch. [code](https://github.com/AkshitTayade/Yoga-Postures-Classifier/blob/main/2_ModelMaking.ipynb)

+ ### 4. Testing

+ According to the Test folder, all the images were correctly classified. [code](https://github.com/AkshitTayade/Yoga-Postures-Classifier/blob/main/3_Testing.ipynb)

+ > This project was performed using Google Colab.

+ ## Advantange of my procedure over Deep learning Models
+ * Deep learning models take very long time to train
+ * Computional needs are very less
+ * My model trains in less than 2 seconds
+ * Training accuracy was lower than Testing accuracy, which indicates the model has learned perfectly and haven't overfitted.